For Australian winemakers, Chinese relationships are bearing fruit

-HUNTER VALLEY, Australia/SHANGHAI (Reuters) - Wang Zhe, a wealthy Chinese businessman from Guangzhou, liked his glass of decade-old Chardonnay at an Australian winery so much he wanted more.
+HUNTER VALLEY, Australia/SHANGHAI, Feb 15 (Reuters) - Wang Zhe, a wealthy Chinese businessman from Guangzhou, liked his glass of decade-old Chardonnay at an Australian winery so much he wanted more.

 So he asked to buy the entire vintage.